-■ NOTE: Arctic Cat recommends the use of the CTEK Multi US 800 for charging or the CTEK Multi US 3300 for battery maintenance charging.
+■ NOTE: Use of the CTEK Multi US 800 for charging or the CTEK Multi US 3300 for maintenance charging is recommended.
 Maintenance charging is required on all batteries not used for more than two weeks or as required by battery drain.